Undergraduate Degree and Program Requirements

 To be eligible for the bachelor's degree, a student must:

 - Complete a minimum of 180 quarter units of college credit.
 Some majors require more than 180 quarter units, particularly those with integrated teaching tracks.

-- Complete 78-86 quarter units in general education distributed in the manner outlined in the following section titled General Education Program Requirements.
-Satisfactory score on the Entry Level Mathematics exam are prerequisites for enrollment in the following general education courses:
+- Complete 78-86 quarter units in general education distributed in the manner outlined in the section titled General Education Program.

 - Complete all requirements for a major, including at least 20 quarter units of upper-division course work in the major.

 - Complete at least 45 quarter units at this university.
 (Refer to University Residence Requirement for Graduation, below.)